Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **Bluesnarfing** is the unauthorized access of information from a wireless device over a Bluetooth connection.

+### Authentication Attacks

+### Spoofing

+Spoofing is a software-based attack where the attacker assumes the identity of a user or process.
+It is used to bypass authentication by pretending to be a trusted party.
+It is also used to establish a Man-in-the-Middle attack by sitting in the middle of 2 machines communicating, and pretending to both of them to be the other machine.

+### Credentials stuffing

+Credentials stuffing happens after some user/passwords leak from a website.
+An attacker can use these credentials on other websites and services to access accounts of people using the same password.

+### Broken Authentication

+Broken authentication is a generic type of attacks exploiting a vulnerability in the application design.
+It can be weak password policy, weak password recovery policy, easily guessable session keys, hardcoded passwords...

 ### Phishing

 Phishing is a social engineering technique to lure someone into willingly providing critical information (credentials, credit card numbers...).